Toronto Foreign Study Program

 How To Apply

-Now Accepting Applications: We are now accepting guest student applications for the 2013 Toronto program.
-You will find the 2013 brochure (pdf), application and professionalism form available for download on this page.
+Now Accepting Applications: We are now accepting guest student applications for the 2014 Toronto program.
+You will find the 2014 brochure (pdf), application and professionalism form available for download on this page.
 The non-refundable deposit fee for the Toronto program is $250.
 Guest students have the option to pay the deposit by credit card.
 The deposit fee may also be paid by check made payable to Thomas M. Cooley Law School.
-Please fully complete the application form (pdf) and professionalism form (pdf) and mail it along with your deposit check to the address listed below.
+Please fully complete the Toronto Application Form - Guest Student (pdf) and Toronto Professionalism Form - Guest Student (pdf) and mail it along with your deposit check to the address listed below.
 Space is limited.
 Apply today.

 Mail Materials To: